hellerve/blog/wip/Carp.md

 ```
 <div class="figure-label">Fig. 16: A simple use case of references.</div>

 This also explains the ampersand we used in Figure 4.
-I hope it all starts
+I hope it's all starting
 to make sense.

 The inverse of referencing is copying.
-It can either be used through `copy` or
+This can either be used through `copy` or
-through the abbreviation `@`.
+the abbreviation `@`.
 Be aware that in the current iteration of Carp,
 `copy` without a namespace—or `@`—will be interpreted as `String.copy`, and
 the type system will complain if you pass anything else.
 The current workaround
 is either `use`ing the type you’re copying, or referencing the fully qualified